AloisSeckar/elrh-cosca/README.md

 If possible, you need to alter your logic, e.g. by creating a new object via the spread operator.

 By default the function asks for confirmation before attempting to alter the `targetFile`.
 Setting the last optional parameter `force` to `true` will suppress manual confirmation prompts.
-Passsing a custom `prompt` allows tailoring your own question to the user.
+Passing a custom `prompt` allows tailoring your own question to the user.

 #### `updateJsonFile`